ImperialOctopus/worlds-to-follow/docs/08-arbiters-guide.md

 ## Skill Points

 Player characters grow by gaining skill points.
-How exactly they get them, and how often, are a very important question to answer for your world.
+How exactly they get them, and how often, are an important question to answer for your world.
 If you want to give out skill points over time, use the following guidelines:

 - Fast: 2 skill points per session, 1 bonus point per character.
 - Medium: 1 skill point per session, 1 bonus point per 2 characters.